Hyperparticle/nodulus/README.md

 ## Getting Started :traffic_light:

-This project requires [Unity3d](http://unity3d.com/) (2017.2.0+) to build and run.
+This project requires [Unity3D](http://unity3d.com/ "Unity3D home") (2017.2.0+) to build and run.
 Clone this repository and open the root folder in Unity.

 For more detailed information, see the [GitHub Wiki](https://github.com/Hyperparticle/nodulus/wiki).